ckeditor/ckeditor5/docs/getting-started/integrations-cdn/dotnet.md

 ## Using from CDN

 <info-box>
-	To use our CDN services, you need [a free account](https://portal.ckeditor.com/checkout?plan=free).
+	To use our CDN services, [create a free account](https://portal.ckeditor.com/checkout?plan=free).
 </info-box>

 The folder structure of the created project should resemble the one below: